 How to Maximize the Value of Your Joint Commission Mock Surveys

-A Joint Commission mock survey can be an invaluable preparation tool for healthcare facility and environmental health and safety (EH&S) managers as they prepare for Joint Commission triennial accreditation surveys or other certification reviews.
+A mock survey can be an invaluable preparation tool for healthcare facility and environmental health and safety (EH&S) managers as they prepare for Joint Commission triennial accreditation surveys or other certification reviews.
 By allowing an expert with a fresh set of eyes to audit your facility, it becomes much easier to identify and close any compliance gaps well before your survey date.

 The challenge, however, is that not every fresh set of eyes will bring the same value to this process.
-Working with the right partner can prove essential in understanding upcoming areas of survey focus and the best solutions to potential compliance deficiencies.
+Working with the right partner can prove essential in understanding upcoming areas of survey focus and the best solutions to potential healthcare compliance deficiencies.

 By working with a partner who meets the four qualifications listed below, facility and EH&S managers can better ensure their hospital’s compliance.